PatriceDargenton/One-Ring-to-rule-them-all/README.md

 From C#: https://github.com/HectorPulido/Vectorized-multilayer-neural-network

-### Tensor MLP: implementation using tensor
+## Tensor MLP: implementation using tensor

 From C#: https://github.com/HectorPulido/Machine-learning-Framework-Csharp

-### RProp MLP: implementation using Resilient Back Propagation algorithm
+## RProp MLP: implementation using Resilient Back Propagation algorithm

 From C#: https://github.com/nokitakaze/ResilientBackProp

+Note: Multithread mode doesn't work very well, it only works well when the ThreadCount is an exact multiple of the sample number in the dataset.
+A solution remains to be found therefore.

-## MLP implementations using frameworks and libraries
+# MLP implementations using frameworks and libraries

 Note: do the first compilation in debug mode! (there is actually a bug in VS 2019 if you do the first compilation in release mode, the packages will not be referenced in debug mode after!)

-### Accord.NET MLP: implementation using Accord.NET Framework
+## Accord.NET MLP: implementation using Accord.NET Framework

 From C#: http://accord-framework.net/docs/html/T_Accord_Neuro_Learning_BackPropagationLearning.htm